Skip to content

 end

-radius: ["40%", "68%"] sets inner radius to 40% and outer to 68% — the gap creates the donut hole. label: { show: false } hides slice labels on the donut itself; emphasis.label shows a label only when a slice is hovered.
+label: { show: false } hides slice labels — the graphic overlay replaces them. emphasis.label shows a label when a slice is hovered.

-The graphic option positions arbitrary text over the chart. left: "center" and top: "middle" centre it in the chart container — which aligns with the donut hole because center: ["50%", "45%"] positions the donut centrally.
+left: "center" and top: "middle" centre the graphic in the chart container.
+This aligns with the donut hole because the donut is also centred at ["50%", "45%"].

 1